LearnRPG/crabeats/README.md

 - SHOOTVENDOR: Name of the vendor for ordering meals.
 - COOKIE: You must use your browser to find the ordering cookie.

+## How to fetch your own COOKIE
+- Login crabeats website
+- Firefox type F12
+- Goto Network page and XHR page
+- Delete all data
+- Refresh page (F5)
+- Find your COOKIE data and copy it

 ## Environment setup
 - Install the latest version of node.js https://nodejs.org/en